xmonader/letsbuildacompiler-pretty/src/tutor09_atopview.md

 ```

 That certainly  shouldn't change the behavior of the program, and
 it doesn't.
-But now the  definition  of Prog is complete, and we
+But now the  definition  of `Prog` is complete, and we
-can proceed to flesh out DoBlock.
+can proceed to flesh out `DoBlock`.
 That's done right from its BNF
 definition:

 ```delphi